pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 final remaining guest occur with probability 1, and the cranberry passing process remains in these terminal states with probability 1.

-To get a feel for how this shakes out, you might want to refer to the [graph above](#six_guest_DAG), which indicates the transition probabilities along the graph edges.
+To get a feel for how all of this shakes out, you might want to refer to the [graph above](#six_guest_DAG), which indicates the transition probabilities along the graph edges.
 I have intentionally suppressed self-loops for the terminal states, so you won't see those probabilities highlighted above (e.g. state $$1$$ should have a loop